aztecweb/wp-dev-env/README.md

 My WordPress theme development environment.

+## Defining plugins and themes

+This project use the WPackagist to manage the plugins and themes instalation.
+Read the [WPackagist](http://wpackagist.org/) home page to see how to define the themes that you want in your installation.

+## Installation

+Execute the command:

+	$ composer install

+The WordPress installation will be available in the /public directory.

 ## Starting development

 The project was started early.
 My idea is publish my WordPress theme development workflow.
 I use a toolbox to automated the installation and management of the project.
 Some features that I use in my project: